Hieronymbus/Quit-Quit/info.md

        - Update progress dynamically with a dashboard showing real-time calculations.
        - At 6 months, display a congratulatory message and ongoing motivational advice.

+6. As a user, at the end of 6 months, I want to be prompted to add my feelings and experience to a pool of anonymous quit stories and have a way to view these stories, so that I can reflect on my journey and provide info to others.

+   AC:
+       - At the 6-month milestone, prompt the user with an option to share their story anonymously, including how they feel, how the journey went, and life post-quitting.
+       - Allow users to view a collection of anonymous quit stories within the app.
+       - Include an option for users to flag inappropriate content in the story pool.